ArchanjoJr/probable-octo-broccoli/README.md

    8. Type `exit` to leave the sh session

-   9. Navigate to http://localhost:3000 to try the api or to localhost:666/metrics to see the metrics execution for the api
+   9. Navigate to http://localhost:3000 to try the api or to localhost:6660/metrics to see the metrics execution for the api

+  or
+   2. Run `sh run.sh`

+   3. Run `docker ps -aqf "name=ITAU_SERVER_APP"` and note the ID of the Node container

+   4. Run `docker exec -it <nodeContainerID> sh` (replace <nodeContainerID> with the proper ID) to sh into the container

+   5. Run `npm run generate-mongo` to seed the MongoDB database

+   6. Type `exit` to leave the sh session

+   7. Navigate to http://localhost:3000 to try the api or to localhost:6660/metrics to see the metrics execution for the api

  ## API
    [API DOCUMENTATION](https://documenter.getpostman.com/view/10126655/SzYaVy4T?version=latest)
    [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/b5496213dbf511c47691)